CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/build-profiles/README.md

 # Build Profiles

 This example is a CLI application for building Cortex Profiles.
-This builds off the [Local Clients](../local-clients/README.md) example for its setup.
+This builds off of the [Local Clients](../local-clients/README.md) example for its setup.

 (See [BuildProfile.java](./src/main/java/com/c12e/cortex/examples/profile/BuildProfile.java) for the source code.)